Tahul121/RAHUL-MD-BOT/README.md

 </h1>
 <p align="center">

-<p align="center"> A Whatsapp Bot Create By Naveed Dogar To Do Everything That Is Possible On WhatsApp
+<p align="center"> A Whatsapp Bot Create By Rahul Debnath To Do Everything That Is Possible On WhatsApp

   </a>